fast-point/genieacs/README.md

 browser you'll be greeted with a database initialization wizard to help you populate some initial configuration.

+### send tasks addition/deletion to kafka

+To send task addition and deletion to kafka, some environment variables has to be set:

+- TOPIC_NAME: name of kafka topic where messages will be published
+- CLIENT_ID: kafka client id
+- KAFKA_BROKERS: kafka brokers urls (separated with a comma)

 Visit [docs.genieacs.com](https://docs.genieacs.com) for more documentation and a complete installation guide for production deployments.